tankerwng/handbook/benefits/401k-plan.md

 ## Eligibility

-Eligible full-time employees will be enrolled in the 401k plan 90 days after starting with thoughtbot.
+All employees will be eligible to participate in the 401k plan 90 days after starting with thoughtbot.

-Apprentices are not eligible for the 401(k) plan.
-Apprentices who are promoted to Developer or Designer become eligible on the first day of their new position.

 ## Rollovers